Skip to Content

 Nope, this perennial garden advice is busted as well.

-Remember all those espresso pucks of spent grounds you see at your local coffee shop after they’ve pulled your shot?
-Yeah, you don’t want that in your garden.
-Coffee grounds compact too quickly which can lead to too much moisture in your soil and fungal and bacterial soilborne diseases, including root rot.
+Remember all those pucks of spent grounds you see at your local coffee shop after they’ve made your espresso shot?
+Coffee grounds compact too quickly which doesn’t make them an ideal media for mulch.
+Your mulch needs to breathe to let water and air in as well as out of the soil.

-Nearly as popular as using coffee to acidify your soil, is the use of coffee grounds in your compost.
-It makes sense, right?
-They’re natural, and we want to compost them rather than adding more waste that needs to be processed.
+Nearly as popular as using coffee to acidify your soil, is the use of coffee grounds to compost.

 Eeesh, poor little guys!

-And as if murdering earthworms wasn’t bad enough, it appears that coffee has antibacterial properties, which can negatively affect the good bacteria and other microbes you’re trying to cultivate in your compost.
+And as if murdering innocent earthworms wasn’t bad enough, it appears that coffee has antibacterial properties, too.

-In the end, if you do decide to add coffee to your compost, you need to add it sparingly.
-Despite its color, coffee is considered to be a ‘green’ addition, so it needs to be mixed in with plenty of ‘brown,’ like dried leaves or shredded cardboard.
+If you do decide to add coffee to your compost, do so sparingly.
+Despite its color, coffee is considered to be a ‘green’ addition, so it needs to be mixed in with plenty of ‘brown,’ like dried leaves.

-What about using coffee grounds to kill slugs?
+What about using coffee grounds for killing slugs?

 Well, if coffee is good at killing things, then surely the advice to use coffee grounds to kill slugs or repel them is accurate, right?